AdConDev/yalemi-api/README.md

 ##### pgAdmin

 With ***pgAdmin***, you get a ***graphical interface*** where you can configure multiple aspects of your ***PostgreSQL server*** and databases, and use a SQL query tool for writing, running, and saving queries.

+## Object Relational Mapping (ORM)

+An ***Object Relational Mapping (ORM)*** is a technique that lets you query and manipulate data from a database using an object-oriented paradigm.
+When talking about ORM, most people are referring to a library that implements the Object-Relational Mapping technique, hence the phrase "an ORM".

+### SQLModel

+[SQLModel](https://sqlmodel.tiangolo.com/) is a library for interacting with SQL databases from Python code, with Python objects.
+It is designed to be intuitive, easy to use, highly compatible, and robust.
+It is based on the [Pydantic](https://pydantic-docs.helpmanual.io/) data validation library, and [SQLAlchemy](https://www.sqlalchemy.org/) core.
+Creators of SQLModel are the same as [FastAPI](https://fastapi.tiangolo.com/)